Sulaymannjai/visit-gambia/README.md

-Welcome!
 Good day, this is a promotional page about The Gambia a country in West Africa, it entails a brief history, location, people and the languages spoken there.
+The website contains of 4 pages Index, History, Gallery and Form.
-The purpose of visit gambia is to attract more tourist and expose the country.
+The purpose of visit Gambia is to attract more tourist and expose the country.
-That is why you can a free ticket just by submitting the form.

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type:

-`python3 -m http.server`

-A button should appear to click: _Open Preview_ or _Open Browser_.

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.

-`http_server`

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.

-A button should appear to click: _Open Preview_ or _Open Browser_.

-In Codeanywhere you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the _API Key_ and click _Reveal_
-3. Copy the key
-4. In Codeanywhere, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

----

-Happy coding!
+As an extra incentive we are giving out a free ticket via raffle to 10 lucky winners.
+The Gambia boasts of rich history, and have over 20 UNESCO world heritage sites.
+This website is for the propose of awareness and promoting Gambia as a tourist destination, below are attractions to follow..
+•	Wildlife, walk with lions and crocodiles.
+•	Amazing beaches
+•	Beautiful and friendly people
+•	Historical attraction.
+This is a non-profit origination, we host, develop and promote over 20 African countries.
+Our sole propose is to promote Africa as a whole, make the rest of the world be aware of the beauty of Africa.